VHA Pain Management

 The resulting Toolkit contains documents and presentations that can aid in your clinical decisions about starting, continuing, or tapering opioid therapy, and other challenges related to safe opioid prescribing.
 We trust you will find these tools useful for your clinical teams caring for Veterans with chronic pain.

-o Your VISN or facility Pain Point-of-Contact (POC) through, email Pamela Cremo - Pamela.Cremo@va.gov
+If you have any questions or suggestions, please contact: Your VISN or facility Pain Point-of-Contact (POC) - through email Pamela Cremo - Pamela.Cremo@va.gov

+OTRR is a patient-focused, actionable and provider-specific report that is available to Primary Care Providers (PCP), Primary Care Managers, PAC Teams, Clinical Pharmacists and others who need to identify patients receiving long-term Opioid Therapy (OT).
 Data are gathered Nationwide and updated daily so that the most recent information is available, regardless of where care was delivered.
 Data presented includes key variables that influence patient risk, such as PTSD, Substance Use Disorder (SUD) and Obstructive Sleep Apnea (OSA) as well as the most recent patient interaction with health providers such as Last PCP visit date, Last Pain Clinic visit date and last Mental Health visit date.
 Dates and status of the signed iMedConsentTM for Opioid Therapy are included.
 The Patient Details page contains results from the latest Urine Drug Test (UDT), Patient Pain Scores as well as patient Opioid and Benzodiazepine medication history tables listing the prescriber, dispensing location, strength, number of days supply and Morphine Equivalents.

-Access the report using CPRS - Tools - PC Almanac
+PCP and PAC Teams: Access the report using CPRS - Tools - PC Almanac

-All the links marked with asterisk (*) are External links.
-By clicking on these links, you will leave the Department of Veterans Affairs Website.
-VA does not endorse and is not responsible for the content of the linked website.
+Disclaimer: *Links will take you outside of the Department of Veterans Affairs Website.
+VA does not endorse and is not responsible for the content of the linked websites.